Schallenberg family

-The House of Schallenberg is the name of an old Austro-Hungarian noble family.
+The House of Schallenberg is the name of an Austro-Hungarian noble family, whose members occupied many important political positions and were in diplomatic service.

 History

 The family hails from Sankt Ulrich im Mühlkreis, where it is known since 1190.
 Heinricus de Schalinberc is mentioned in 1260, adopting the name after the Schallenberg Castle.
 In 1636 the Schallenbergs were raised to baronial rank and in 1666 they were raised to comital rank in the Habsburg Hereditary Lands.
 The family received the Hungarian Indigenat and were recognized as nobles of the Kingdom of Hungary by the Diet of Hungary in 1688.
 From 1720 to 1803 Rosenau castle was owned by the family.